-- All animals must meet state health regulations listed in this fair book under Wisconsin County, District and State Fairs Animal Health Rules and Regulations. - All cattle must be polled or dehorned/descured prior to exhibiting at the fair with the exception of the current year's spring calves.
+- All animals must meet state health regulations listed in this fair book under Wisconsin County, District and State Fairs Animal Health Rules and Regulations. - All cattle must be polled or dehorned/descured prior to exhibiting at the fair.

 CLASS A - BEEF SHOWMANSHIP